In The Sky

 Tufted Titmouse

-To add to the camouflage that keeps it safe, the titmouse has a deceptive call that one might consider to be ventriloquism.
-While the titmouse is tucked safely into a nook in a tree, it can begin chirping and actually “throw” its voice into the distance!
+The camouflage keeps it safe while the titmouse has a deceptive call that one might consider to be ventriloquism.
+When the titmouse is tucked safely into a nook in a tree, it can begin chirping and actually “throw” its voice into the distance!

-The sound making them seem as if they’re flying away quickly all the while they’re snuggly hidden from sight.
+The sound might make them seem as if they’re flying away quickly as they stay hidden from sight.
 A bird of prey that might be after the titmouse would become quite confused and fly off to hunt down the “phantom voice” of the clever bird.

-When eating, the titmouse defiantly gets down to business, going so far as to chase all of the other birds, its size or smaller, away!
-The eats seeds and insects and has no problem hanging upside down to reach some small insect trying to hide in the bark of a tree.
+When eating, the titmouse defiantly gets down to business because it chases all of the other birds, which are its size or smaller, away!
+The bird eats seeds and insects and has no problem hanging upside down to reach some small insect trying to hide in the bark of a tree.

-Another interesting ability that the titmouse can do is to hold a seed with its foot while eating.
-When finished eating a single seed it is not uncommon for the titmouse to fly as far as 130 feet to discard the empty shell.
+Another interesting ability that the titmouse can do is that it can hold a seed with its foot while eating.
+When it’s finished eating a single seed it is not uncommon for the titmouse to fly as far as 130 feet to discard the empty shell.

 Tufted Titmouse